cmdshiftd/AudiobookConstructor/README.md

 ## Usage

-`python3 AudiobookConstructor.py`
+`python3 AudiobookConstructor.py <audiobook_directory/title> <author>`

 <br>

-__Ensure you have your audio files in a directory, and that directory is alongside AudiobookConstructor.py and the file names are the correct respective Chapter names__
+__Ensure the audio files are named as the respective chapters and are within a directory named the book title.
+The book title directory must exist alongside AudiobookConstructor.py:__

 _.../AudiobookConstructor/_<br>
 &emsp;&emsp;&emsp;&emsp;- _Harry Potter and the Philosopher's Stone/_<br>